qupath/qupath-docs/docs/reference/building.rst

 Open the QuPath source directory in a command prompt
 ====================================================

-One way to do this is to go back to GitHub Desktop and choose :menuselection:`Repository --> Open in Command Prompt`.
+One way to do this is to use the terminal from inside the QuPath source code directory.

+If you've completed step 2 using Git, you should already be inside QuPath's source code directory from the terminal.

+If not, you can open a terminal/conda window and navigate to the right directory (using the ``cd`` command).

 .. admonition::
   Installing Git or not?

-  At this point you may be asked if you want to install Git.
+  You may wonder whether you should install Git.

   You don't have to (I think...), but if you do then you'll be ask a lot of questions during the installation.
   One of them is to choose a text editor, where you can select *Atom*.